Black-ray goby: Natural environment

-Behaviour in the wild
+Symbiotic Behavior

 This species shares a burrow with its shrimp partner.
 The goby has much better eyesight than the shrimp, and, as such, acts as the watchman for both of them, keeping an eye out for danger.
-The shrimp spends the day digging a burrow in the sand in which both live.
+The shrimp spends the day digging a burrow in which both live.
 Burrows usually measure up to one inch in diameter, and can reach up to four feet in length.
+Burrows are constructed in the sand underneath rocks and other solid objects, such that the roof is solid material, and the shrimp may arrange shells to create extensions away from a rock the burrow is underneath.

-The two animals maintain continuous contact, with the shrimp placing one of its antennae permanently on the goby's tail.
-When danger threatens, the goby will make continuous flicks of its tail, warning the shrimp there is a predator nearby, and the shrimp will remain safely in the burrow.
+The two animals maintain near-continuous contact whenever the shrimp leaves the burrow; the shrimp places one of its antennae on the goby's tail if the goby is in reach, and points an antenna towards the goby if the goby is hovering out of reach or if the shrimp needs to travel further.
+When danger threatens, the goby will make continuous flicks of its tail, warning the shrimp there is a predator nearby, and the shrimp will dart back into the burrow.
 If the danger reaches a certain level, the goby will dart into the burrow after the shrimp.

-At night, the goby will go into the burrow, and the shrimp will collapse the entrance to close it off.
-The burrow is exited the next day by the goby blasting its way out and collapsing the burrow.
-The shrimp then spends the next day laboriously rebuilding the entrance to the burrow.
+At night, the goby will go into the burrow, and the shrimp will sometimes collapse the entrance to close it off.
+If the burrow has been closed overnight, the shrimp then spends the next day rebuilding and rearranging the entrance to the burrow.
 Both animals have also been known to share food with each other.

 When the goby catches food, it will often give a portion of it to the pistol shrimp, through a somewhat similar process of a mother bird regurgitating food to her chicks.
 This way, the shrimp and the goby are kept well fed.
 Sometimes, if the shrimp is not kept well fed, it will resort to killing the goby.

 In the wild, most burrows are shared by male and female goby pairs, with their respective shrimp partners, and the female goby will use this burrow as a nesting site to lay her eggs.

 The obvious benefits to both organisms of this symbiotic relationship make the interaction a form of mutualism.
 Here is an interesting example of this.
 The other fish is a dartfish (genus Ptereleotris).
 These fish are often found as unwelcome but ignored guests sharing the burrow with goby and shrimp.